York Region Transit

 York Region Transit (YRT) is the public transit operator in York Region, Ontario, Canada.
 Its headquarters are in Richmond Hill, at 50 High Tech Road.
+The system was founded on January 1, 2001 through the merger of four transit systems namely Markham Transit, Vaughan Transit, Richmond Hill Transit and Newmarket Transit.

-YRT operates 65 full-time, rush hour and limited routes, 35 school services, and six Viva bus rapid transit routes.
+YRT operates 65 full-time rush hour and limited routes, 35 school services, and six Viva bus rapid transit routes.
 Five contracted Toronto Transit Commission (TTC) bus routes run within York Region's boundaries (one in Vaughan and four in Markham).
-Passengers who cross Steeles Avenue (the Toronto–York boundary) on these routes must pay an additional fare (the YRT or TTC fare) to continue their trip(s).

 Some YRT routes operate within the City of Toronto; these buses generally run to and from TTC subway stations.
-YRT northbound buses are allowed to pick up passengers south of Steeles Avenue if they are heading into York Region (but passengers must flag the bus from a designated TTC or YRT stop).
-YRT buses heading to a TTC subway station can similarly drop off passengers at designated stops south of Steeles Avenue, but are not permitted to pick up passengers from these stops.
+YRT northbound buses are allowed to pick up passengers south of Steeles Avenue if they are heading into York Region (passengers must flag the bus from a designated TTC or YRT stop).
+YRT buses heading to a TTC subway station can similarly drop off passengers at designated stops south of Steeles Avenue but are not permitted to pick up passengers from these stops.
 As the majority of passengers are assumed to be transferring to and from TTC services, no extra fare is charged for riders boarding or disembarking YRT buses within Toronto.

 Ridership

-In Q3 2022, average weekday ridership was approximately 58,500 on buses and 1,200 on MobilityPlus, a service for people with disabilities.
+In the fourth quarter of 2022, average weekday ridership was approximately 64,800 on buses and 1,200 on MobilityPlus, a service for people with disabilities.
 22.8 million riders used YRT in 2016, a 1.4% increase over 2015.

 History

-YRT was created by the regional government in 2001 to combine the four municipally-managed transit authorities in the region: Vaughan Transit, Markham Transit, Richmond Hill Transit, and Newmarket Transit (Aurora Transit had merged with Newmarket in 1999).
+Prior to the inauguration of YRT in 2001, public transit in York Region (York County prior to 1971) was delivered by a patchwork of various operators in some of the lower-tier municipalities, with some cross-boundary services in more heavily urbanized areas.
+Most of the cross-boundary service was either GO Transit running "city"-type bus routes or the present TTC-contracted routes (with some being replaced with YRT routes or cancelled) coming north from Metropolitan Toronto or later (and present) Toronto.
+Gray Coach also provided some medium-distance commuter services.

+Former inter-municipal services

+Stagecoaches or omnibuses ran along Yonge Street to hotels in Richmond Hill from York (now Toronto) beginning in the 1820s.
+The Metropolitan Street Railway ran electric interurban streetcars on Yonge Street as far north as Keswick from 1897 to 1930.
+Publicly owned (via TTC) North Yonge Railways provided interurban service on Yonge Street from 1930 to 1948.

+From 1948 to 1977, the Toronto Transit Commission (Toronto Transportation Commission before 1954) ran the North Yonge 59 bus route on Yonge.
+Other contracted TTC routes later followed on many other streets continuing from Metro Toronto.
+The North Yonge bus was replaced by GO Transit–operated Yonge C and B bus routes, with C providing local suburban bus service to Richmond Hill, and B providing service all the way to Newmarket until being replaced in turn by Viva Blue in 2010.
+Another local C route, starting in 1972, ran on Bayview Avenue as far as Richmond Hill.